junhanamaki/w_flow/README.md

   attr_writer :admin_email

-  # you can pass a name or a proc to failure, and it will be called if one
+  # you can pass a name or a proc as a failure handler, which will be called if one
-  # of the Processes in execute raises error
+  # of the Processes in execute chain raises a flow failure
   execute FindUser, failure: :on_failure

-  # we'll use an if handler (there's also an unless handler), this means
+  # we'll use an if handler (there's also an unless handler), which allows us to control if a execute chain
-  # that the Processes passed to execute will be called only if @no_user_found is true
-  # also we compose a more complex execute chain
+  # should be executed or not
   execute :compose_email, SendMessageToAdmin, -> { flow.failure! }, if: -> { @no_user_found }

   def perform